diegoholiveira/jsonlogic/readme.md

 }
 ```

-If you want to get the json logic used, with the variables replaced by their values :
+If you want to get the JsonLogic used, with the variables replaced by their values:

 ```go
 package main